Carbon Emissions in Europe and America Drop Due to COVID-19 Lockdowns

 covid-19 lowers carbon emission

-The satellite maps produced by the Royal Netherlands show that the amounts of nitrogen oxide (NO2), a gas pollutant produced by the use of fossil fuels, steeply declined as economic activity significantly slowed down.
+The satellite maps produced by the Royal Netherlands show that the amounts of nitrogen dioxide (NO2), a gas pollutant produced by the use of fossil fuels, steeply declined as economic activity significantly slowed down.

 The comparison is being made between the average concentration for March 2019 and the concentration for March 14-25, 2020.
-The 10-day average clears out some variabilities such as weather changes, wind direction and speed – that could contribute to the amounts of NO2 in the atmosphere.
+The 10-day average clears out some variabilities, such as weather changes, wind direction, and speed, that could contribute to the amounts of NO2 in the atmosphere.

 The New York Times reports that something else is happening besides the decline in emissions worldwide.